How to Use a Sunscreen Applicator

 • Slide on UV-protective sunglasses

-Sunscreen should be applied 20 minutes before going outdoors and reapplied every 2 hours, or more often after swimming, sweating, or towelling off.
+Sunscreen should be applied 20 minutes before going outdoors and reapplied every two hours, or more often after swimming, sweating, or towelling off.[1]
 Sunscreen alone is not enough; it should always be combined with the other four strategies above.

 How much sunscreen should I use with a brush?